nxrighthere/ValveSockets-CSharp/README.md

 API reference
 --------
 ### Enumerations
-#### SendType
+#### SendFlags
 Definitions of a flags for `NetworkingSockets.SendMessageToConnection()` function:

-`SendType.Unreliable` unreliable, delivery of message is not guaranteed, the message may be delivered out of order.
+`SendFlags.Unreliable` unreliable, delivery of message is not guaranteed, the message may be delivered out of order.

-`SendType.Reliable` reliable ordered, a message must be received by the target connection and resend attempts should be made until the message is delivered.
+`SendFlags.Reliable` reliable ordered, a message must be received by the target connection and resend attempts should be made until the message is delivered.

-`SendType.NoNagle` a message will not be grouped with other messages within a timer.
+`SendFlags.NoNagle` a message will not be grouped with other messages within a timer.

-`SendType.NoDelay` a message will not be buffered if it can't be sent relatively quickly.
+`SendFlags.NoDelay` a message will not be buffered if it can't be sent relatively quickly.

 #### IdentityType
 Definitions of identity type for `NetworkingIdentity` structure:

 `IdentityType.Invalid` unknown or invalid.

+`IdentityType.SteamID` Steam identifier.

 `IdentityType.IPAddress` IPv4/IPv6 address.

-`IdentityType.SteamID` Steam identifier.

 #### ConnectionState
 Definitions of connection states for `ConnectionInfo.state` field: